GStreamer/gstreamer/markdown/design/miniobject.md

 Using the refcount to control writability is problematic for many language bindings that can keep additional references to the objects.
-This method is mainly for historical reasons until all users of the miniobjects are converted to use the LOCAKBLE flag.
+This method is mainly for historical reasons until all users of the miniobjects are converted to use the `LOCKABLE` flag.

 ### LOCKABLE GstMiniObjects

-These `GstMiniObjects` have the LOCKABLE flag set.
+These `GstMiniObjects` have the `LOCKABLE` flag set.
 They use a separate counter for controlling writability and access to the object.

 It consists of 2 components:

 #### exclusive counter

-Each object that wants to keep a reference to a `GstMiniObject` and doesn't want to see the changes from other owners of the same `GstMiniObject` needs to lock the `GstMiniObject` in EXCLUSIVE mode, which will increase the exclusive counter.
+Each object that wants to keep a reference to a `GstMiniObject` and doesn't want to see the changes from other owners of the same `GstMiniObject` needs to lock the `GstMiniObject` in `EXCLUSIVE` mode, which will increase the exclusive counter.

 The exclusive counter counts the amount of objects that share this `GstMiniObject`.
 The counter is initially 0, meaning that the object is not